berge-is-bome/d2wc/README.md

 Keep selected windows visible on all workspaces.

-This is useful for small monitors, utility windows, notes, panels, or other windows that should stay available while moving between workspaces.
+This is useful to keep utility windows, notes, or other windows that should stay available while moving between workspaces.

 ### Exclude windows from automation

-Tell `d2wc` to leave selected windows alone.
+Tell `d2wc` to leave selected windows, or all windows from a specific domain (VM/Machine) alone.

-This is useful for menus, splash windows, helper dialogs, panels, launchers, or applications that should not be moved, resized, routed, pinned, or corrected.

 ### Correct left-edge placement problems